ARCHER2-HPC/archer2-docs/docs/user-guide/io.md

-# I/O and file systems
+# I/O performance and tuning

 This section describes common IO patterns and how to get good performance on the ARCHER2 storage.